 Web Search Tips

 When you do an internet search on your cancer or treatments use a website that comes from a known academic or medical source.
-Never rely on websites that sell things to you.
-If you are checking out research always make sure it is linked to a medical or university facility or institution and the research sample is not small numbers as this does not give a true picture of how well something works.
+Never rely on websites that want to sell things to you.
+If you are checking out research always make sure it is linked to a medical or university facility/institution and the research sample is not small numbers as this does not give a true picture of how well something works.

 - Share your feelings with someone.
 Sometimes talking to someone who has gone through the same experience can help.
-Sweet Louise hold members meetings in the North Island and Canterbury area for members to support each other and to enjoy other activities.
-We are planning to expand members meetings into the South Island in the future.
+Sweet Louise hold members meetings in the North Island, Canterbury, Marlborough and Nelson area for members to support each other and to enjoy other activities.

 - Joining Metavivors NZ is an opportunity to join an online independent group for those living with secondary breast cancer.
 This is a closed Facebook group you can ask to join by emailing BCAC: firstname.lastname@example.org